ilariamarte/snake/README.md

 Fill the game area to win

 ## Commands
-Use the arrow keys to move the snake around the game window
+Use the Arrow keys to move the snake around the game window
 Use the P key to pause the game
 If you die (snake becomes blue and the game stops) you can respawn using the Space key